Ruminating Anger, Anticipating Intense Fear: How to Embrace Mentalities to Flourish?

 This paper explores the emotions of anger and intense fear in the contemporary social and personal relationships context.
-This paper will pave way for understanding of sustaining factors of these emotions and how this could detrimentally affect wellbeing and coexistence of people.
-At the end, the paper will present ways to embrace mentalities and flourish.
+This paper will pave way for an understanding of sustaining factors of these emotions and how this could detrimentally affect the wellbeing and coexistence of people.
+In the end, the paper will present ways to embrace mentalities and flourish.

 With its characteristics, emotion is defined as “Emotions are short-lived, feeling–purposive–expressive–bodily responses that help us adapt to the opportunities and challenges we face during important life events” (Reeve, 2014, p.
 340).
 This definition indicates that emotions have reasons, they are reactions to what is going on around and reflections of what is going on inside the body.
-We may at times experience sadness, fear, anger and at the other times joy, excitement and the like.
+We may at times experience sadness, fear, anger and at other times joy, excitement and the like.
 However, the important thing here is that we can choose how we want to interpret our emotions.
-Therefore, the emotions we experience be it negative or positive are not wrong or inappropriate, but the way we interpret our emotions and behaviors consequences of emotions experienced may need considerations.
+Therefore, the emotions we experience be it negative or positive are not wrong or inappropriate, but the way we interpret our emotions and behaviours consequences of emotions experienced may need considerations.
 It is also worthy to know that feelings are not personality traits.
-Some people say, “That’s how I am, I am just like that” and put emotions they experience into personality envelope, tending not to take responsibilities for their behaviors.
-At the end, such approach of interpreting emotions might create serious problems in close relationships.
+Some people say, “That’s how I am, I am just like that” and put emotions they experience into personality envelopes, tending not to take responsibility for their behaviours.
+In the end, such an approach to interpreting emotions might create serious problems in close relationships.

 Anger is a completely normal, usually healthy, human emotion.
 It is part of the basic biological reaction to danger, the fight or flight response.
 But when it gets out of control and turns destructive, it can lead to problems—problems at work, in your personal relationships, and in the overall quality of your life.
 People who are easily angered generally have what some psychologists call a low tolerance for frustration, they feel that they should not have to be subjected to frustration, inconvenience, or annoyance (APA, 2017).
 They can’t take things in stride, and they become less able to negotiate, take a new perspective, or effectively handle a provocation.